magua-io/tuangou-grubmarket-test/README.md

 - [X] Sticky "结算" button on the deal-detail view
 - [X] Able to hide and show more pickup locations

+The following **Bonus** features are implemented:

+- [X] improve performance by reducing payload size, only load resources (e.g. images) when in viewing area, use cached content.

 ## License